comodopines/practice-git/Exercises.md

 </p>
 </details>

-- My files have already been added to staging area, did something change in .git directory at this point?
+> Q. My files have already been added to staging area, did something change in .git directory at this point?
 I havent committed any files only did "git add file1.txt file2.txt".
 <details><summary>Ans.</summary>
 <p>